ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 Your Brain’s Physical “Start Button”

 ADHD brains respond more reliably to external cues than internal motivation.
-The Anchor Object creates a predictable sensory signal that helps your brain shift from “thinking about starting” into actually starting.
+The anchor object creates a predictable sensory signal that moves you from thinking about starting to starting.

 What this can look like

-This works especially well if you struggle with restlessness, anxiety, or feeling mentally “floaty” when trying to start.
+This works especially well if you feel anxious, restless, or mentally “floaty” when trying to start.

 2. Zone Mapping